suit-wg/suit-mti/draft-ietf-suit-mti.md

 Authors MUST implement all MTI profiles.
 Authors MAY implement any number of other profiles.

-This specification uses AES-CTR with a digest algorithm, as defined in ({{-ctrcbc}}), to support firmware updates on constrained IoT devices.
-These devices typically rely on flash memory, which requires the ability to receive and decrypt blocks out of order.
+This specification makes use of AES-CTR with a digest algorithm in COSE as specified in ({{-ctrcbc}}).
+AES-CTR is used because it enables out-of-order reception and decryption of blocks, which is necessary for some constrained node use cases.
+Out-of-order reception with on-the-fly decryption is not available in the preferred encryption algorithms.

-For more details about this use case, see {{aes-ctr-payloads}}.
+For more details about the constrained node use case, see {{aes-ctr-payloads}}.
 Other use-cases of the SUIT Manifest ({{I-D.ietf-suit-manifest}}) MAY define their own MTI algorithms.

 # Algorithms